Am I fit enough to race this event?

 Unfortunately Camping at the Event Centre is not available in 2013.

 The minimum age for the 100km event is 16, while teens 13+ may race in the 50km event.
 Riders as young as 7 may ride the 15km event, as long as riders under 10 ride with a parent/guardian.

 The 100km event starts at 7:00am, while the 50km event starts at 9:30am.
 The 15km event will commence immediately following the last 50km competitors.

 There is a mandatory rider briefing that commences 15 minutes before your scheduled start time.

-On Friday, throughout race registration, there will be sponsors stalls, coffee vans, and toilet facilities available.
+On Saturday, throughout race registration, there will be sponsors stalls, coffee vans, and toilet facilities available.
 Meals will be available from the RSL club bistro located adjacent to the event centre.
-The mechanics from Race Worx will be on hand to tend to any last minute issues you might have with your bike.
+The mechanics from Spearman Cycles in Wollongong will be on hand to tend to any last minute issues you might have with your bike.

-On Saturday, there will be food and coffee outlets for a quick breakfast before the event, or for a well deserved meal once you finish.
-Race Worx will be on hand to check over your bike, while the St. John's Ambulance will be available to tend to any personal injuries.
+On Sunday, there will be food and coffee outlets for a quick breakfast before the event, or for a well deserved meal once you finish.
+Spearman Cycles will be on hand to check over your bike, while the St. John's Ambulance will be available to tend to any personal injuries.
 Don't forget to check out the sponsors stalls and pick up some great bargains that you will only find on race day.